Books and Interviews

 I’m Michael Curtotti, and this is where I write.
 Dive in and explore the many articles, explorations, translations and the occasional poem through which I am exploring the world.

-The About page for the short version of how I got here and the different worlds I have explored.
+The About page has the short version of how I got here and the different worlds I have explored.

-Most recently I have been focussing on bilingual poetry: both a small collection of my own, and translation of other poets whose work captures me.
-Most of these bilingual articles are in English and Italian (my mother tongue).
+Most recently I have been focussing on bilingual poetry: both a small collection of my own, and translation of other poets whose poetry captures me.
+Most of these bilingual poems are in English and Italian (my mother tongue).
 A few are in English and Arabic; a language I am still studying and whose poetry I am exploring.
 I hope this will eventually result in an anthology.

-On ongoing project I am also undertaking is exploring the literary connections between Italy and England.
+An ongoing project is exploring the fascinating literary connections between Italy and England.
 Did you know that quite a few of Shakespeare’s plays originate with an Italian novella?
-It’s a fascinating project: I’m translating five Italian novellas that inspired five of his masterpieces, in whole or in part.
-Matteo Bandello’s Romeo and Juliet is already published, and Cinthio’s Desdemona: The Story that Inspired Othello, has just released.
+I’m translating five Italian novellas that inspired five of his masterpieces, in whole or in part.
+Matteo Bandello’s Romeo and Juliet is already published, and Cinthio’s Desdemona: The Story that Inspired Othello, has recently released.
 Translations of Much Ado About Nothing, Twelfth Night, and Measure for Measure are also in the works.
-Discover the intriguing stories I’ve unearthed along the way in my Shakespeare Begins series of articles.
+My Shakespeare Begins series of articles explores these stories and how they travelled from Italy to England.

-Finally, below are some fun interviews talking to different audiences about Matteo Bandello’s Romeo and Juliet, including an interview with film director Rhianna Spooner, who directed the short film Juliet is Dead!
+Finally, below are interviews talking to different audiences about Matteo Bandello’s Romeo and Juliet, including an interview with film director Rhianna Spooner, who directed the short film Juliet is Dead!
 Romeo’s Lost Scene, bringing to life a scene from my English translation of Matteo Bandello’s Romeo and Juliet.
+Also below is a link to my interview with Steven Sabel of Don’t Quill the Messenger on Cinthio’s Desdemona: The Story that Inspired Othello.

 An Interview with Francesco Ricatti: Matteo Bandello’s Romeo and Juliet